 - Salaries (including benefits) of highly qualified personnel (technicians or professionals) directly involved in the operation and maintenance of the CFI-funded infrastructure.
 The full salary of the highly qualified personnel may be eligible if the infrastructure cannot be operated without their assistance. - Training for the main operator(s) of the research infrastructure, not included in the infrastructure award.
 It is expected that the main operator(s) will train other users.
-Alternatively, a group training session may be provided by the vendor at the institution. - Extended warranties and/or service contracts not included in the infrastructure award - Extensions to warranty coverage and software licences - Maintenance and repairs - Replacement parts - Replacement of a CFI-funded infrastructure item needing repair, only if the replacement is more cost effective than the repair (the replacement item must have similar functionality) - Services (e.g. electricity, security, cleaning) that directly support the CFI-funded equipment or CFI-funded constructed or renovated space (only the portion attributable to the CFI-funded infrastructure is eligible) - Supplies and consumables needed to operate the research infrastructure (not to exceed 10 percent of the cumulative total IOF claimed by the institution)
+Alternatively, a group training session may be provided by the vendor at the institution. - Extended warranties and/or service contracts not included in the infrastructure award - Extensions to warranty coverage and software licences - Maintenance and repairs - Replacement parts - Replacement of a CFI-funded infrastructure item needing repair, only if the replacement is more cost effective than the repair (the replacement item must have similar functionality) - Services (e.g. electricity, security, cleaning) that directly support the CFI-funded infrastructure or the space essential to house and use CFI-funded infrastructure - Supplies and consumables needed to operate the research infrastructure (not to exceed 10 percent of the cumulative total IOF claimed by the institution)